fixingg/Knightbot/README.md

 ## 📄 License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT) - see the [LICENSE](https://github.com/vaibhavk10/WhatsApp-Bot/blob/main/LICENSE) file for details.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT) - see the [LICENSE](https://github.com/mruniquehacker/Knightbot/blob/main/LICENSE) file for details.

 ---

 ## 🙌 Contributions

 Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/vaibhavk10/WhatsApp-Bot/issues).
+Feel free to check the [issues page](https://github.com/mruniquehacker/Knightbot/issues).

 ---

 ## 🌟 Show your support

-If you like this project, please give it a [⭐️ star on GitHub](https://github.com/vaibhavk10/WhatsApp-Bot)! ś
+If you like this project, please give it a [⭐️ star on GitHub](https://github.com/mruniquehacker/Knightbot)!